Security is more than an operation — it’s a mindset.

 Everyday decision-making and processes across roles and functions have the power to bolster a company’s resilience or result in challenging incidents.
 As security professionals, it’s our responsibility to not only set up the necessary operations to mitigate risk, but also to establish a culture of security where employees feel informed, supported, and empowered to play their essential role in security.

 In today’s increasingly interconnected world, security’s job has never been more important.
-Here are ways we’re thinking about security at Highspot, and steps you can take to proactively take to uplevel security at your own organization.
+Here are ways we’re thinking about security at Highspot, and steps you can take to proactively take to uplevel security at your own organisation.

 CREATING A CULTURE OF SECURITY

 Security professionals are not omnipresent (as much as we would like to be).
 No matter how big your security team becomes, it will be impossible to ensure nobody is tailgated, no phishing email links are clicked, employees avoid divulging sensitive information when answering the phone, and that risk awareness is part of the myriad of daily decisions that everyone in the company makes.
-If you’re not leveraging everyone at your organization to think about security, then you have untapped capacity waiting to be unleashed.
+If you’re not leveraging everyone at your organisation to think about security, then you have untapped capacity waiting to be unleashed.

 Engaging your company as a whole starts with building relationships.
 The security team should not be seen — or worse, feared — as an impediment or a blocker, but rather a collaborative partner.
 Employees should know that the team is there to help them achieve their ambitions in a better, safer way.
 Through team introductions, transparent updates on initiatives, and training designed to help employees understand the complex nature of security and the important role they play, you can weave the common thread of security awareness throughout the company.